ramonefoster/AlpacaLNA/README.md

 # AlpacaLNA
 ASCOM/ALPACA devices for Pico dos Dias Observatory Instruments

+## N.I.N.A
+> For SupportedActions (Flat Lamp On, and OFF for example), use the "Device Actions and Commands" plugin.

 ## Dome
 > Tested with LNA Dome (Meade 40 building)